current North Carolina plate

 Two embossed and one flat amateur radio operator plates

 "First in Flight" graphic plates do not have a place for a legend to identify the plate type, so amateur radio operators must make do with these plain, non-graphic plates, which are similar to commerical or weighted vanity plates.
-Amateur radio plates have had staggered registrations for many years.
 I presume that the plate with the "/2" at the end is intended for a second vehicle owned by the holder of the call sign.

-From the latter part of 2008 to sometime in 2010, amateur radio plates were made completely flat, with blue features on a white background.
-Although the shade of blue is a bit darker, the flat radio plates otherwise mimic the previous all-embossed version, even including the blue border around the outside edge of the plate.
-If they haven't already, amateur radio plates will soon again be made with embossed rather than flat features.
+Starting in the latter part of 2008, amateur radio plates were made completely flat, with blue features on a white background.
+Although the shade of blue is a bit darker, the flat radio plates otherwise mimic the all-embossed version, even including the blue border around the outside edge of the plate.
+Since mid-year 2011, they're once again being made with embossed characters.

 Handicapped person plates and placards

-100% disabled veteran types 1 and 2; handicapped types 1 and 3
+First in Flight 100% disabled veteran formats 1, 2, and 3; handicapped formats 1 and 3

 Both standard handicapped plates and 100% disabled veteran plates can be found with their identifying serial letters used as either prefixes or suffixes.
-Standard handicapped plates originally had four variable digits, first in serial format HD0000 and then in format 0000HD, but these were both exhausted, and presently the H/D00000 is being issued.
-100% disabled veteran plates have been made in serial formats D/V0000, 0000D/V, and now x000D/V, with a variable first letter.
+Standard handicapped plates originally had four variable digits, first in serial format HD0000 and then in format 0000HD, but these were both exhausted.
+Next came format H/D00000, which is now also used up, and now format H/D0000x with a variable last letter is being issued.
+100% disabled veteran plates have been made in serial formats D/V0000, 0000D/V, x000D/V, 0x00D/V, 00x0D/V, 000xD/V, and xx00D/V where "x" is a variable letter.

-Both types of handicapped plates may be had with vanity registration numbers.
-Handicapped and 100% disabled veteran plates have both always been made with blue characters on the First in Flight base, and sequentially-numbered versions have always had embossed serial characters.
+Handicapped plates may be had with vanity registration numbers.
+Handicapped and disabled veteran plates have always been made with blue characters on the First in Flight base, and sequentially-numbered versions have always had embossed serial characters.

 Handicapped motorcycle plates, both standard and vanity, are addressed in the motorcycle plate section, below.